| |

 Alan, I want to thank you for all of

 your help.
-Please feel free to let those people who are
+Please feel free to

-having Biguanide problems, know my story.
-I only wish that I
+Biguanide problems, know my story.
+I

-had listened to you last year and switched to chlorine then.
+last year and switched to chlorine

-We figured that for the amount of money we have spent on
+then.
+We figured that for the amount

-biguanide products, especially since the water mold and pink
+products, especially since the water

-control, top of the line salt chlorine generator.
+could have purchased a quality, salt chlorine generator.
 One thing

 I think should be emphasized on your site, for those who